eieio.games

 An example of how data was stored.
 Checked boxes are stored as 1s, unchecked boxes as 0s.

-checked boxes are 1s, unchecked boxes are 0s
+Checked boxes are stored as 1s, unchecked boxes as 0s

 I promise this matters.
 Let’s get back to the story.